rotroutine/SpeechContestManagementSystem/README.md

-# undersize_item
+# SpeechContestManagementSystem
-Store small projects for study.
+In C++ learning to write a small demo, speech flow management